netascode/nac-test/README.md

 Implementation: `nac-test` checks the rendered robot files for the `Metadata` setting and instruct pabot to run each test within the respective suite in parallel (using pabot's `--testlevelsplit --orderingfile ordering.txt` arguments).
 You can inspect the `ordering.txt` file in the output directory.

-This behaviour can be disabled when passing the `--no-testlevelsplit` to `nac-test`.
+This behaviour can be disabled when setting the environment variable `NAC_TEST_NO_TESTLEVELSPLIT`.